Accents and/or Dialects | Individuals From Other Countries | Other Language(s) | Consumers | Interpreter Training/Working With Interpreters

 Assists health staff to communicate more effectively with patients.
 It is intended for use prior to requesting the services of an interpreter or while awaiting the interpreter's arrival.
 This is available in Arabic, Bosnian, Cantonese, Chinese, Czech, French, German, Hungarian, Irish, Latvian, Lithuanian, Mandarin, Pashtu, Polish, Portuguese, Romanian, Russian, Slovak, Spanish, Somali, and Urdu.

-Foreign Language Resource Centers
+National Foreign Language Resource Centers

 Features 15 Title VI U.S. Department of Education Language Resource Centers to create language-learning materials, offer professional development workshops, and conduct research on foreign language learning.

-Linguistic Considerations for English language learners
+Linguistic Considerations for English Language Learners

 Linguistic considerations for English language learners whose native languages are Arabic, Chinese, Farsi, Japanese, Russian, Spanish, Swahili, and Vietnamese